apache/pulsar/site2/docs/functions-develop.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## Schema registry
-Pulsar has a built-in schema registry and is bundled with popular schema types, such as avro, json and protobuf.
+Pulsar has a built-in schema registry and is bundled with popular schema types, such as Avro, JSON and Protobuf.
 Pulsar Functions can leverage the existing schema information from input topics and derive the input type.
 The schema registry applies for output topic as well.

 ## SerDe
 SerDe stands for **Ser**ialization and **De**serialization.
 Pulsar Functions uses SerDe when publishing data to and consuming data from Pulsar topics.
 How SerDe works by default depends on the language you use for a particular function.